 I know of marriages that have survived infidelity and actually grew stronger over time.
 One man foolishly cheated on his wife, but it was an isolated incident.
 The wife forgave, and he cleaned up his act and was thereafter faithful to her.
 They remained happily married until death.

-I also know of another couple, where the husband decided he was going to pursue a homosexual lifestyle, despite having three children with his faithful wife.
+I also know of another couple, where the husband decided he was going to pursue a sexually immoral lifestyle, despite having three children with his faithful wife.
 I understand that this is happening a lot more these days.
 It tore the entire family apart, and he eventually moved away and abandoned his family to pursue his vile, sinful lifestyle.
 The woman in this case eventually remarried.

 The three grounds that are given in the New Testament for ending a marriage Biblically include the following: